If you're a property owner or tenant, don't get caught out by household scams designed to part you with your cash.

 What you can do if you fall victim to a scam

-If someone has sold you overpriced, faulty or inferior services or products, you should report them by calling the Citizens Advice consumer helpline on 03454 04 05 06, or contact your local Trading Standards office.
-You can find your nearest office via the following link: https://www.gov.uk/find-local-trading-standards-office.
+If someone has sold you overpriced, faulty or inferior services or products, you should report them by calling the Citizens Advice consumer helpline.
+You could also contact Trading Standards - just click here to find your nearest office.

-Unless you know a tradesman well, and believe them to be trustworthy, never ever hand over cash up‐front.
+Unless you know a tradesman well, and believe them to be trustworthy, never hand over cash upfront.
 Only pay after the work is done and after you’ve determined it’s of a satisfactory quality.